influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withHeaders(headers)
 ```

-Headers are an optional list of headers to send with HTTP requests for artifacts
+"Headers are an optional list of headers to send with HTTP requests for artifacts"

 ### fn http.withHeadersMixin